sympy/sympy/doc/src/tutorial/gotchas.rst

 Finally, a small technical discussion on how SymPy works is in order.
 When you type something like ``x + 1``, the SymPy Symbol ``x`` is added to the Python int ``1``.
-Python's operator rules then allow SymPy to tell Python that SymPy objects know how to be added to Python ints, an so ``1`` is automatically converted to the SymPy Integer object.
+Python's operator rules then allow SymPy to tell Python that SymPy objects know how to be added to Python ints, and so ``1`` is automatically converted to the SymPy Integer object.

 This sort of operator magic happens automatically behind the scenes, and you